Key takeaways

 • The 2025 fiscal year began on October 1, 2024.

-“To this point, ongoing budget issues are in the background as far as markets are concerned,” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.
-“Now, markets are far more focused on potential policies of the incoming Trump administration.”
+Despite the extensive nature of the federal government’s budget and funding issues, “To this point, those issues are in the background as far as markets are concerned,” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.
+“Now, markets are far more focused on Trump administration policies.”
+In the administration’s opening weeks, this has included the potential for significant tariffs on foreign imports, an issue that raises inflationary concerns.
+It also included revamping government agencies and cutting government positions as part of a spending reduction effort.

 Persistent budget challenges

 “To this point, ongoing budget issues are in the background as far as markets are concerned,” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.
-“Now, markets are far more focused on potential policies of the incoming Trump administration.”
+“Now, markets are far more focused on Trump administration policies.”

 While federal government spending agreements can be contentious, federal spending declined in recent years after peaking in the immediate wake of COVID’s emergence in 2020.
 However, current projections indicated higher spending for fiscal 2024 and 2025.